 All societies should ensure that they comply with the following requirements to be added to the directory.

-Only bona-fide Societies of Cambridge University can be listed in the Societies Directory.
-Student Societies:
+Only bona-fide Clubs and Societies of Cambridge University can be listed in the Societies Directory.
+Student Clubs and Societies:

 - Are run by Cambridge University students, with Cambridge students nominally in control of their constitutions, finances and activities.

 - Are not-for-profit: they do not channel funds or resources for the financial benefit of the organisers or other commercial interests, and they are not limited/public companies or partnerships.

 - Are going concerns: they are not simply one-off events such as a May Ball or a theatrical production.